SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/00-lesson-introduction.md

 **2. Common Design Patterns**

 - **Factory Pattern**

-   - Based on class creation
+   * based on class creation

 - **Decorator Pattern**

-   - Focused on dynamically adding functionality to existing classes
+   * focused on dynamically adding functionality to existing classes

 - **Observer Pattern**

-   - Used when we have classes that need constant updates on the state of another class
+   * used when we have classes that need constant updates on the state of another class

 [/slide]